 Keep the fingers as close together as possible.
 Keeping the hand compact, with the fingers bunched up around each other, gives a very stable, warm, secure, vibrato.
 Some cellists actually put the neighboring finger on top of the vibrating finger to give these extra qualities (look at videos of Stephen Isserlis – now that is a beautiful vibrato)!
 This is especially important for the little finger as it is a lot weaker than the other fingers.
 On long expressive notes it really needs the support of the third finger squeezed right up next to it, like a splint or a brace.
 In the following repertoire example, all of the long expressive notes of the main theme require the fourth finger.

-It may also help – for all the fingers this time – to tip our hand “backwards” so that the fingers are leaning backwards on the fingerboard (and thus pointing a little towards the bridge).
-In this position, our palm is slightly turned away from our body and the hand is slightly more horizontal in relation to the ground.
+It may also help – for all the fingers this time – to tip our hand “backwards” so that the fingers are leaning backwards on the fingerboard (thus with the tips pointing a little towards the bridge).
+In this position, our palm is slightly inclined away from our body, making the hand slightly more horizontal in relation to the ground.
 This hand posture actually adds another very productive, comfortable and natural axis to the vibrato movement (along the line of natural flexibility of the finger and knuckle joints).
 It also centers the weight of the hand more over the first and second fingers, giving these fingers at least, greater stability.

 VIBRATO SPEED AND INTENSITY: SLOW AND LOOSE, OR FAST AND ELECTRIC?

 It is preferable to have as our default setting, a sleepy vibrato and a bright-eyed canary than an electrified vibrato and a sleepy canary.
-A beautiful, warm, relaxed vibrato is an infallible indicator of good relaxed body-use and should be the goal we pursue as our foundation vibrato, our healthy home base.
-As in so many aspects of life, it is easier to add than to take away, easier to accelerate than to slow down, and too much is often more harmful than too little.
+A beautiful, warm, relaxed vibrato is an infallible indicator of good relaxed body-use and should be the goal we pursue as our foundation-vibrato, our healthy home base.
+As in so many aspects of life, it is easier to add tension than to reduce it, easier to accelerate than to slow down, and too much is often more harmful than too little.
 We can make the best of the slow “boring stuff” we sometimes have to play, by using these moments as an opportunity to concentrate on making our vibrato as easy, relaxed and comfortable as possible.

 In spite of Shafran’s experience, I am convinced that we can be the masters of our vibrato, rather than our vibrato being an untouchable, immovable product of our personality, genetic makeup or society.
 We don’t need to be a traumatised victim of totalitarian terror in order to have a hyper-intense vibrato, nor do we need to be french in order to have a fast, narrow, stop-start shimmer, or italian to have a permanent bird-song, or german to have a powerful Mercedes purr etc …….. but it certainly might help!
 What’s more, there need be no contradiction between the concept of “loose and relaxed” and the concept of “control”.
 On the contrary, being able to have both a loose-relaxed vibrato and an electric-intense-exciting vibrato on demand is the ultimate goal of “control” in so far as vibrato is concerned.